Tomasz Konieczny: Life and work

-In 2019, he made his debut at the Metropolitan Opera as Alberich in Wagner's Ring des Nibelungen.
+In 2019, he made his debut at the Metropolitan Opera as Alberich in Wagner's Der Ring des Nibelungen.

 Honours and awards

 Tomasz Konieczny is the recipient of many awards, including the Polish Arts and Culture Prize, the Alfred Toepfer Foundation Prize, the Arnold Petersen Award, the Stadtsparkasse Prize in Dresden, and Second Prize in the International Dvořák competition in Karlsbad.

-In 2019, he received the Austrian Kammersänger.
+In 2019, he received the Austrian distinction of Kammersänger.